romannurik/dashclock/README.md

 ## Extensibility

 DashClock is extensible!
-You can create custom extensions that expose status information using the DashClock [API]https://github.com/romannurik/dashclock/wiki/API).
+You can create custom extensions that expose status information using the DashClock [API](https://github.com/romannurik/dashclock/wiki/API).

+## Beta

+So you'd like to try out the latest beta version of DashClock?
+Great!
+See how to [join the beta](https://github.com/romannurik/dashclock/wiki/Beta).